contentful/guide-to-integrating-algolia-and-contentful-with-react-js/docs/5-showing-data.md

 Now we can start pulling some data and showing it in our React application.

-For the sake of simplicity, we'll use the SWR library to fetch the data and persist the state of it.
-It will also allow us to update it when applying filters to the index search.

-Install the dependency running `npm install swr`.
-Then create a `Post.jsx` file in the `src` folder with the following code:
+We'll create a Post component which will receive the post's data from our index and will display it as a card.
+Create a `Post.jsx` file in the `src` folder with the following code:

 ```jsx
 export const Post = ({ post }) => {